-How to Help Your Child Enjoy Going to the Dentist Going to the dentist can be a scary prospect—for parents!
+How to Help Your Child Enjoy Going to Your Apex Family Dentist Going to the dentist can be a scary prospect—for parents!
 Fortunately, there are many ways you can teach toddlers and small children that the dentist’s office is nothing to be afraid of.
 Here’s how to help your child enjoy getting a dental check-up so they can maintain good oral health for years to come.

 Before your dentist appointment, talk to your child about the upcoming event and try to build excitement and understanding.
 Picture books about teeth and dentists can help prepare children in an atmosphere they are already familiar with.
 You could also share some interesting facts with them ...

 Should I Get an Electric Toothbrush?
 Ask an Apex Cosmetic Dentistry In a word—yes!
 An electric toothbrush does the hard work for you, removing much more plaque than a traditional, manual toothbrush.
 And with so many different types and features available, it’s easy to find an electric toothbrush that suits your specific oral health needs.
 In today’s blog, our Apex dentist explains some reasons why you should consider buying an electric toothbrush.